 The New Art Gallery Walsall

-The website for The New Art Gallery Walsall in the UK uses sans-serif letterforms clearly and appealingly, but the changes in scale and the pleasing grid are what make this website truly memorable.
+The website for The New Art Gallery Walsall18 in the UK uses sans-serif letterforms clearly and appealingly, but the changes in scale and the pleasing grid are what make this website truly memorable.
 The main body of text extends down the left side, with other aspects, such as links and highlighted details taking up columns to the right.

 The open uncluttered typography and generous space reflect the gallery’s own architecture, its important collections and its commitment to making art both accessible and enjoyable.